- July 4, 2020

 The RNLI and HM Coastguard have called on those thinking of visiting this beach this summer to follow some vital safety advice.
 This includes, having a plan, checking the weather and checking tide times, keeping a close eye on family members not just in the water but also on the beach, not to use inflatables and not allowing family members to swim alone.
 If you do fall into the water unexpectedly then the key advice is FLOAT TO LIVE.
 If there is an emergency, dial 999 and ask for the Coastguard.

-Mr Jones added “It is very sound advice indeed from the RNLI so please follow this if you visit the beach this summer.”
+Mr Jones added “It is very sound advice indeed from the RNLI so please follow this if you intend to visit the beach this summer.”